ogiewon/Hubitat/AlexaTTS/README.md

 - v0.5.6  Add support for All Echo Device Broadcast (thanks @rjb.bob!)
 - v0.5.7  Add an override switch that disables all voice messages when off (thanks @rjb.bob!)
 - v0.5.8  Added support for Brazil (thank you Marco Felicio / @maffpt)
+- v0.5.9  Changed automatic cookie refresh time to 1am to avoid hub maintenance window
+- v0.6.0  Add notification if cookie updated successfully, also add setVolume command for each Echo device.
+Thank you @kahn-hubitat!
+- v0.6.1  Add support for Ecobee Thermostat with Alexa builtin.
+Thank you Greg Veres!
+- v0.6.2  Added timeout parameter to all http calls

 WARNING: v0.4.x will delete and create new child devices if you choose to enable the virtual container support feature.
 To use the Virtual Container feature, you will need @stephack's Virtual Container Driver from his repo at https://github.com/stephack/Hubitat/blob/master/drivers/Virtual%20Container/Virtual%20Container.groovy.